thomasnield/classroom-scheduling-demo/README.md

 This is purely an exercise for my own and others' learning.

 Preferred languages are Python, Java, or Kotlin.
+Please use only lightweight libraries like Numpy or ND4J.

 Here is a starting data set: